Ralph B. Goodhue

 Ralph Bigelow Goodhue (January 27, 1878 – January 18, 1960) was an American farmer and politician.

 Goodhue was born in Northfield, Rice County, Minnesota.
 He went to Carleton Academy and to Carleton College.
-Goodhue also sent to University of Minnesota School of Agriculture.
+Goodhue also went to the University of Minnesota School of Agriculture.
 He lived in Dennison, Minnesota with his wife and family and was a farmer.
 Bigelow served in the Minnesota Senate from 1943 to 1950.
 He died in Rice County, Minnesota.